Emergency planning and response

 • where the response is for the public benefit.

-The methodology to guide responses to marine pest incursions under the NEBRA provides:
+The methodology to guide responses to marine pest incursions under the agreement provides:

-• guidelines for developing a cost-benefit analysis in the context of response to a marine pest incursion
+• guidelines for developing an analysis to identify the costs and benefits in response to marine pest.

 • consistent format and content for a cost-benefit analysis.